Miss Fortune Build Guide by astrolia

 As the AD carry, you need to be tucked away safely behind your tanks and hit whatever you can, but also do so effectively when enemies don't pose threats to you.
 New players often have the idea that they're supposed to hit the enemy carries.
 If you catch them by themselves, then yes you should be killing them.
 But in a 5v5 team fight, this isn't true.
 You yourself have built damage.
 You're not super tanky.
 You need to work your way through the enemy front line, or pick someone off if they have poor positioning.
 As they say in Mother Russia, "kill the closest."

 While not a Miss Fortune clip, this replay clip from Marn vs CLG at MLG Dallas shows an extreme example of AD carry positioning as well as a team working to protect their carry.
 At the beginning of the fight, each team jumps on the other team's carry.
 Elise eliminates Tristana while the rest of Tristana's team leaves her for dead and bum rushes Vayne.
 This strategy actually makes sense for Marn's team: All 5 champions on Marn have a gap closer.
 They really want to jump in and blow someone up in seconds flat.

-By constantly repositioning and relying on her team for support, Vayne survives the fight.
+By constantly repositioning and switching targets, Vayne survives the fight with help from her team.
 She doesn't stand in one place the whole time, she constantly positions herself using Tumble and animation canceling.
 She doesn't dive into the enemy team to focus Tristana either.
 Not only that, but Vayne's team reacts to her getting jumped on by 4 enemy champions and they support her.
 (Of course, teams in solo queue won't be so kind.)
-Vayne's build is also noteworthy.
-She devoted 2 slots to survivability and has both Quicksilver Sash and Warmog's Armor.

 Improving Your Gameplay